University of New York in Prague students engaging in a literature class discussion

 or

-Obtain a master’s degree in any Liberal Arts area and fulfill the additional qualification obtained through universities’ lifelong learning programs (according to Act No. 563/2004 Coll., §22 paragraph 2) these can be studied here at:
+Obtain a master’s degree in any Liberal Arts area and fulfill the additional qualification obtained through universities’ lifelong learning programs (according to Act No. 563/2004 Coll., §22 paragraph 2).
+These can be studied here at:

 Ready to apply?
 Do you have questions?